expressjs/expressjs.com/en/advanced/best-practice-performance.md

 #### What not to do

 One thing you should _not_ do is to listen for the `uncaughtException` event, emitted when an exception bubbles all the way back to the event loop.
-Adding an event listener for `uncaughtException` will change the default behavior of the process encountering an exception; the process will continue to run despite the exception.
+Adding an event listener for `uncaughtException` will change the default behavior of the process that is encountering an exception; the process will continue to run despite the exception.
 This might sound like a good way of preventing your app from crashing, but continuing to run the app after an uncaught exception is a dangerous practice and is not recommended, because the state of the process becomes unreliable and unpredictable.

 Additionally, using `uncaughtException` is officially recognized as [crude](https://nodejs.org/api/process.html#process_event_uncaughtexception) and there is a [proposal](https://github.com/nodejs/node-v0.x-archive/issues/2582) to remove it from the core.
 So listening for `uncaughtException` is just a bad idea.
 This is why we recommend things like multiple processes and supervisors: crashing and restarting is often the most reliable way to recover from an error.